wildmountainfarms/solarthing/README.md

 * Create a PacketHandler that saves json data to a file location that can be easily accessed using a Apache web server
 * Figure out how to use https://emoncms.org/ to graph data
 * Implement Outback FlexNet DC Packets
+* Add field to MX Status Packet to indicate whether it supports dailyAH and field to indicate the versino of the MX or if it is a FM
+* Cache some data from Renogy Rover that won't be updated

+### Completed TODO:
 * Provide option/configuration for multiple MATEs (maybe using multiple databases with an id at the end? i.e.: solarthing-1, solarthing-2 or commands-1, commands-2)
+    * Done by using fragmented packets.
+Will be stored in the same database but uses InstancePackets to indicate source and fragment ids